Follow the step-by-step guide in Let’s Begin.

 You have until 11.59pm (Melbourne time) on the census date to make changes to your units without financial or academic penalty.

-Before making a decision to withdraw from a unit, you should familiarise yourself with the census and withdrawal dates for your teaching period so you're aware of how withdrawing from a unit will affect your fees and academic record.
+Before deciding to withdraw from a unit, you should familiarise yourself with the census and withdrawal dates for your teaching period so you're aware of how withdrawing from a unit will affect your fees and academic record.

 When your results are published in the Web Enrolment System (WES) an automatic update will change Enrolled units to Invalid if you: